pwamuyu/GitHubRepositoryTracker-Frontend/README.md

 # Introduction

-This project is a web application retrieves data from an API.
+This project is a web application retrieves data from this [API](https://github.com/FacultyUpskillingOrg/GitHubRepository-Backend).

 Users can view repositories sorted by updatedAt date, number of stars, or number of forks.
 Additionally, users can filter repositories by topic or language and